Preshgit/interactive-banner-web-app/README.md

 └── README.md             # Project documentation
 ```

-## Contribution Guidelines
+## To my Outreachy Mentors

-Contributions are welcome!
-To contribute:
+Your Contributions/Review are highly welcome!
+To review:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: